East Melbourne COVID-19 Update

 - if you have been identified as a close contact of a COVID-19 case within the last 7 day’s

-- Masks are still required in healthcare settings.
-All visitors over the age of 8 years are required to wear a mask.
-Please wear a mask at all times whilst in the hospital, including the time spent in a patients’ room.
+- All visitors over the age of 8 years are required to wear a mask in patient facing areas.

 - A RAT test may be required for visitors with a mask exemption or other identified risk.